monishtan/udacity-object-detection/Report/Report.md

 ### 1. Dataset Analysis
 The following pictures show the training images and the ground-truth bounding boxes as labelled in the training dataset.
 Ten sample images are shown below.

-The imgages are taken in both commercial and residential urban settings.
+The images are taken in both commercial and residential urban settings.
 They contain a mix of vehicle and pedestrian obstacles labelled by red and blue bounding boxes respectively.
 The images are taken in various lighting conditions such as bright day, fogggy day and night.
 Some images also show blurry v/s sharp image quality.

 ![](Exp-1.png)